fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 In this recipe we\'ll show you  how to create a custom web application to monitor the RabbitMQ logs.
-In order to check the logs, you can bind a queue to the `amq.rabbitmq.log` exchange, as we will see in [Chapter 12](https://subscription.packtpub.com/book/application_development/9781849516501/12){.link}, [*Managing RabbitMQ Error Conditions*]{.emphasis}, with much more details.
+In order to check the logs, you can bind a queue to the `amq.rabbitmq.log` exchange, as we will see in [Lab 12](https://subscription.packtpub.com/book/application_development/9781849516501/12){.link}, [*Managing RabbitMQ Error Conditions*]{.emphasis}, with much more details.

-You can find the source code for this recipe in `Chapter03/Recipe08`.
+You can find the source code for this recipe in `Lab03/Recipe08`.